This post may contain affiliate links. As an amazon associate, I earn from qualifying purchases. See my full Disclosure Policy for details.

 Equipment

-- cocktail shaker or mason jar with lid
+- cocktail set or mason jar with lid

-- small bowls for tajin and garnish prep
+- mixing bowl for tajin and garnish prep

 - small plate for rimming glasses